 A trader that employs technical analysis will rely on all sorts of technical indicators to better gauge the price movements and to confirm price patterns.

-The most common type of technical analysis is support and resistance trading, where a support level simply represents an area on the chart from where the price was rejected at least two times.
-Inversely, a resistance level simply represents an area on the price chart from where the price reacted lower at least two times.
+The most common type of technical analysis is support and resistance trading, where a support level represents an area on the chart from where the price was rejected at least two times.
+Inversely, a resistance level represents an area on the price chart from where the price reacted lower at least two times.

 The market is like a rollover coaster as it has ups and downs and never moves in a straight line.
 To be able to identify the market trend or market direction all you need is the price.
-Usually, a series of higher high and higher low swing points is considered an uptrend while a series of lower lows and lower highs is considered a downtrend.
+Usually, a series of higher high and higher low swing points is considered an uptrend while a series of lower lows and lower highs is regarded as a downtrend.

 A trader can also use trendlines, which are technical tools available on all trading platforms, to better gauge the trend.

 Technical indicators are another tool that can help you make better trading decisions.
-One of the most common indicators used by traders is the oscillators which can signal overbought areas from where the price can possibly move lower and oversold areas from where the price can possibly rally.
+One of the most common indicators used by traders is the oscillators which can signal overbought areas from where the price can move lower and oversold areas from where the price can rally.

 Fundamental analysis is a type of Forex analysis that involves studying economic trends and geopolitical events that might affect the supply and demand of a currency.
-In short, fundamental analysis is the study of economic news and the economic outlook of the country.
+In short, fundamental analysis is the study of financial news and the economic outlook of the country.

 The most important economic data includes:

 The best approach to fundamental analysis is to take it step-by-step.
 The first thing to understand is the most likely impact the economic news will have on the currency exchange rate.
-Usually, these fundamental forces that drive the market price can be the catalyst for some big trend developments in the currency market.
+Usually, these fundamental forces that drive the market price can be the catalyst for some significant trend developments in the currency market.

 Note: The same rule applies in the case when speculators are selling an extreme number of contracts.
 This means you should fade them and buy instead.